ken1009us/event-ticketing-service/README.md

 ### Option 1

-You can see the documentation via OpenAPI: `http://0.0.0.0:8000/docs#` and use Curl or Postman to test the API.
+Navigate to http://0.0.0.0:8000/docs# to view the Swagger UI documentation and test the API endpoints.
+You can use CURL commands or link to a Postman collection if available.

 Something we can do......